akash-ambekar/7nm-RISCV-CORE-PHYSICAL-DESIGN-CONTEST-USING-OPENROAD/README.md

   1) Modification in Clock Constraints
   2) Improving Core Utilization\
-  3) Replacing RVT Cells by LVT Cell & using FF Library
+  3) Replacing RVT Cells by LVT Cells & using FF Library
   4) Modification of Supply Voltage
   5) Modification of RC Parasitics File
   6) Increasing Metal Layer for Routing